hochgi/blog/posts/2015/09/29/Useful_Async_Scala_Snippets.md

 * **retry** - ~~sometime, you'll deal with futures that may fail, and you'll want to retry whatever task that created the future in the first place, with an optional delay between retries. here's a simple way to do it:~~
 The old snippets had many flaws. please refer to the [following blog post](/2016/03/async-scheduling-retrying-revised.html) to compare the version given here, with the new improved version.

-* **travector** - The following is a tweak of Future.traverse.
-In our code, we wanted to improve performance, and decided to use internally in Vector instead of the more general seq (defaults to List).
-Vector is better for cache locality, and perform better with concatenations or appending to the end.
-So, we had in many places methods that take a Seq[Something], and return Future[Seq[SomethingElse]]. behind the scenes, it was Future.traverse that did the work.
-And now, we replaced it with: travector!
+* **travector** - The following is a tweak of `Future.traverse`.
+In our code, we wanted to improve performance, and decided to use internally in `Vector` instead of the more general seq (defaults to `List`). `Vector` is better for cache locality, and perform better with concatenations or appending to the end.
+So, we had in many places methods that take a `Seq[Something]`, and return `Future[Seq[SomethingElse]]`. behind the scenes, it was `Future.traverse` that did the work.
+And now, we replaced it with: `travector`!

 ```scala
 /**